SAP-samples/teched2023-DA285v/exercises/ex0/README.md

 ## Base Data & Demo Scenario

 During the exercises, we will work with data describing building structures, electric vehicle charging stations, and the road network in the Orlando, Florida area.
-We will walk through some building blocks that make of the "EV Charging Stations site Selection" demo.
+We will walk through some building blocks that make up the "EV Charging Stations site Selection" demo.
 For a detailed description and videos of the demo scenario, please see the blog post [Optimal Electric Vehicle Charging Station Placement – An Intelligent Data Application Demo](https://blogs.sap.com/2023/05/15/optimal-electronic-vehicle-charging-station-placement-an-intelligent-data-application-demo/).

 ![](images/demo_screenshot.png)